mlangstrof/mlangstrof.github.io/content/en/technology/diagram-as-code/index.md

 Although Visio is fairly workable, its UI can be cumbersome, and getting the diagrams to look *just right* can be a bit of a pain.
 So what to do if you are facing urgent deadlines but still want to create a visually appealing and clear visual representation of your design?
 Enter Mingrammer **Diagrams** and **ChatGPT**.

-# Mingrammer diagrams
+# Mingrammer Diagrams
 ## What is it and how does it compare to alternatives?
-[Mingrammer diagrams](https://diagrams.mingrammer.com/) is a python library that provides Diagrams as Code (DaC).
+[Mingrammer Diagrams](https://diagrams.mingrammer.com/) is a python library that provides Diagrams as Code (DaC).
 This places it alongside **Mermaid.js** and **PlantUML**, which also allow the use of code or markup languages to define diagrams, which also allow you to use code/markup language to define diagrams.
 The main differences between these tools are their syntax, the type of diagrams they support and the visuals they create (i.e. their visual elements, what kind of lines they use to connect the elements, colors, etc.).
 They all have their strength and weaknesses, but from personal experimentation, I prefer using Mermaid.js for use case and flow diagrams and Mingrammer diagrams for architecture / solution designs.

 I had three reasons for choosing Diagrams over the other tools: